danieljprice/splash/docs/settings.rst

 Plots with the same :math:`x-` and :math:`y-` axes are tiled if the tiling option from the :ref:`sec:menu-p`.
 Tiling means that only one axis is shown where multiple plots share the same x or y axis and that the plots are placed as close to each other as possible.
-For rendered plots a shared colour bar is plotted which spans the full length of the page.
+For :ref:`sec:renderplot` a shared colour bar is plotted which spans the full length of the page.

 .. _sec:squarexy: